 - 1. established a standardized process to enable prospective and existing CCAs to obtain timely utility compliance (pursuant to part (a) of the SRL); - 2. obtained information about the IOU's activities and expenditures made to facilitate, or oppose, community choice aggregation (pursuant to part (b) of the SRL); - 3. compiled data summarizing all opt-out activity with respect to CCAs that have commenced operation (pursuant to part (c) of the SRL).

-This second quarter report provides updates to part "a", "b", and "c" of the 2010-2011 Budget Act SRL requirement.
+Similar to the first and second quarter reports, this third quarter report provides updates to part "a", "b", and "c" of the 2010-2011 Budget Act SRL requirement.7